-Live Out Loud Adventures’ mission is to facilitate empowering out-of-door experiences that connect people with something greater than the experience itself.
-Whether you climb an African mountain, canoe a rushing river, or hike through a lush rainforest, Live Out Loud Adventures offers you the chance to reconnect with the natural environment, with yourself and with others.
+Live Out Loud Adventures' mission is to facilitate empowering out-of-door experiences that connect people with something greater than the experience itself.
+Whether you climb Kilimanjaro or hike the West Coast Trail, Live Out Loud Adventures offers you the chance to reconnect with the natural environment, with yourself and with others, and, in so doing, to discover that there is more in you than you realize.

+We offer responsible travel.
 On all Live Out Loud Adventures trips we practice “Leave No Trace” principles.
 We are committed to ecologically sensitive, low-impact adventures in each of the destinations we visit.
-Through cultural awareness and connections with local outfitters and partners (who provide us with in-country logistical support) we have established goodwill and long-term relationships.
+Through cultural awareness and connections with local outfitters (who provide us with in-country logistical support) we have established goodwill and long-term relationships.
 Our partners care about your experience, and are eager to share their cultures with you and draw you into their world.

 Angus Murray is an accomplished outdoor educator and guide and has guided expeditions throughout North America, and in Africa, South America and Europe.
 He has been working in the outdoor industry for the past 30 years.
 Angus is the past Director of Outdoor Education at Rosseau Lake College and Strathcona-Tweedsmuir School.